 The hip belt is adjustable and padded with continuous mesh from the back to the hip pads (see the photo below).

-This backpack is ultra lightweight because they have left out a metal frame, which means you probably don’t want to use this backpack for loads over 30 pounds.
+The Osprey Talon pack is ultra lightweight because they have left out a metal frame, which means you probably don’t want to use this backpack for loads over 30 pounds.
 20 pounds will be more comfortable.

 That said, this backpack does use thick and generous padding compared to other 33 liter backpacks, and has been raved about time and time again for its comfortability.
 It’s able to hug your body without feeling heavy; truly something awesome about every Osprey backpack I’ve used.